CaskAle/iot-workshop/README.md

                              "background": "black"}}}
     ```

-    To have a message scroll across the LED matrix, the format of the msg object is a bit more detailed.
+    To have a message scroll across the Sense HAT LED matrix, the format of the msg object is a bit more detailed.

     ``` javascript
-    msg = {"payload": "display text",
+    msg = {"payload": "Display Text",
            "color": "white",
            "background": "black"}
     ```